 Insert the New Bulb

-Replace the Bulb Back in the String
+Install the Light in the String

 Plug the String Back In